radithya-mahesa/payment-gateway-wa-bot/README.md

 ## Disclaimer

-This project is intended for educational or internal use only.
-Always comply with WhatsApp's terms of service and usage policies when using Baileys or any unofficial WhatsApp API.
+This project was developed as part of a freelance work and has been approved for public release.
+Please use it responsibly and ensure you comply with WhatsApp’s terms of service when using Baileys or any unofficial WhatsApp API.

 ---